Tent: Fully Test-time Adaptation by Entropy Minimization: Source-Free Adaptation for Semantic Segmentation

+Figure \ref{fig:sim2real-da} shows a qualitative result on source-free adaptation for semantic segmentation (pixel-wise classification) with simulation-to-real (sim-to-real) shift.

-For the sim-to-real condition, the source data is simulated while the target data is real.
+For this sim-to-real condition, the source data is simulated while the target data is real.
 Our source data is GTA \cite{richter2017playing}, a visually-sophisticated video game set in an urban environment, and our target data is Cityscapes \cite{cordts2016cityscapes}, an urban autonomous driving dataset.
 The supervised model is HRnet-W18, a fully convolutional network \cite{shelhamer2017fully} in the high-resolution network family \cite{wang2020deep}.
-We minimize entropy over a single input image, because an image is effectively a dataset of pixels.
-This is a direct analogy of the classification task experiments in the main text.
+For this qualitative example, we run tent on a single image for multiple iterations, because an image is in effect a batch of pixels.
+This demonstrates adaptation to a target \emph{instance}, without any further access to the target \emph{domain} through usage of multiple images from the target distribution.